Saksham-Shrey/Swipe-Demo/README.md

 ## Dependencies

 Alamofire: Used for networking tasks such as fetching data from APIs.
-Kingfisher: Used for image downloading and caching from URLs.

 ## Usage
 Launch the app on your iOS device or simulator.